FAQs

 Does the Senior Center close during severe weather?

-The Senior Center follows the Mid-Del school calendar during inclement weather.
-If Mid-Del Schools are closed, the Center will also be closed.
+The Senior Center follows the Mid-Del school system for inclement weather.
+If Mid-Del Schools are closed because the roads are too dangerous for the busses to run, the Center will also be closed.
 For other updates on closures, follow the Midwest City Senior Center on Facebook.

 What are the Senior Center’s hours of operation?